borchero/pyblaze/docs/index.rst

 Engines are currently implemented for the following training procedures:

-- :class:`pyblaze.nn.MLEEngine`: This is the most central engine as it enables supervised as well as unsupservised learning.
+- :class:`pyblaze.nn.MLEEngine`: This is the most central engine as it enables supervised as well as unsupervised learning.
 It can therefore adapt to multiple different problems: classification, regression, (variational) autoencoders, ..., depending on the loss only.
 In order to simplify initialization (as configuration requires toggling some settings), there exist some specialized MLE engines.
 Currently, the only one is :class:`pyblaze.nn.AutoencoderEngine`.

-- :class:`pyblaze.nn.WGANEngine`: This engine is specifically designed for training Waserstein GANs.
+- :class:`pyblaze.nn.WGANEngine`: This engine is specifically designed for training Wasserstein GANs.
 This class is required due to the independent training of generator and critic.

 Implementing your custom engine is rarely necessary for most common problems.
 However, when working on highly customized machine learning models, it might be a good idea.
-Usually, it is sufficient to implement the :meth:`train_batch` and :meth:`eval_batch` methods to specify how to perfor training and evaluation, respectively, for a single batch of data.
+Usually, it is sufficient to implement the :meth:`train_batch` and :meth:`eval_batch` methods to specify how to perform training and evaluation, respectively, for a single batch of data.
 Consult the documentation of :class:`pyblaze.nn.Engine` to read about all methods available for override.